The Disrupted 2018 Toronto Election

 The City of Toronto went to court to argue that by doing this, the provincial government “trampled on democracy“.
 The city argues that the move violated the constitutional rights of both local candidates and voters as the electoral process was disrupted mid-election leaving many city residents confused and unsure of who they could even vote for.

-According to CTV, during the election, “a provincial judge found the law unconstitutional, saying it infringed on the free-expression rights of candidates by affecting their ability to campaign, and those of voters by denying them the right to cast a ballot that could result in effective representation.”
+According to CTV, during the election, “a provincial judge found the law unconstitutional, saying it infringed on the free-expression rights of candidates by affecting their ability to campaign, and those of voters by denying them the right to cast a ballot that could result in effective representation,” which is required under s3 of the Charter in federal and provincial elections.
+A key question in this case was whether this charter right likewise applied to municipal elections.

 Appeal Cases

-However, the Ontario Court of Appeal overturned the original ruling, allowing the modified election to proceed, and then later (in 2019) confirmed their reversed ruling, so the City of Toronto appealed to the Supreme Court of Canada, where their appeal was heard in March 2021.
+However, the Ontario Court of Appeal stayed the original ruling, allowing the modified election to proceed, and then later (in 2019) confirmed their reversed ruling in a close 3-2 decision, so the City of Toronto appealed to the Supreme Court of Canada, where their appeal was heard in March 2021.

 Fair Voting BC Intervenes

 Fair Voting BC had an opportunity (on pretty short notice!) to file an intervention in the appeal to the Supreme Court, so we took advantage of that and filed an argument that the province’s behaviour in this case violated Canadians’ right to fair elections.
-If the court accepts our reasoning, this could lead to related decisions about the lack of constitutionality of our current voting system at the provincial and federal levels.
+If the court had accepted our reasoning, this could have led to related decisions about the lack of constitutionality of our current voting system at the provincial and federal levels.

 You can see all the submissions in the case on the Supreme Court’s website.
 Fair Voting BC’s submission is here, and you can see our lawyer, Nicolas Rouleau, in action here (his argument runs for five minutes from about 1:10-1:15 in the webcast).